open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 `Single-Node Azure IoT Edge Deployment <#single-node-azure-iot-edge-deployment>`__ section below.

-.. note::  When you deploy with Azure IoT Hub you will also need to configure the Azure IoT Edge Runtime and OEI on your target device.
+.. note::  When you deploy with Azure IoT Hub you will also need to configure the Azure IoT Edge Runtime and Open EII on your target device.

 Azure Cloud Setup